wabg/node-weedfs/README.md

 [SeaweedFS](https://github.com/chrislusf/seaweedfs) is a simple and highly scalable distributed file system.
 It focuses on two objectives:
 * storing billions of files!
 * and serving them fast!

-SeaweedFS chose to implement only a key~file mapping instead of supporting full POSIX file system semantics.
-This can be called "NoFS".
-(Similar to "NoSQL")

-Instead of managing all file metadata in a central master, SeaweedFS manages file volumes in the central master, and allows volume servers to manage files and the metadata.
-This relieves concurrency pressure from the central master and spreads file metadata into memory on the volume servers allowing faster file access with just one disk read operation!

-SeaweedFS models after [Facebook's Haystack design paper](http://static.usenix.org/event/osdi10/tech/full_papers/Beaver.pdf) and costs only 40 bytes disk storage for each file's metadata.
-It is so simple with O(1) disk read that anyone is more than welcome to challenge the performance with actual use cases.

 # Install
 ```javascript